Evolution, Life and Why Our Brains

 A lot of behavioural issues and psychiatric disorders begin to make a lot more sense when we understand the brain's “chain of command” and what influences or affects this chain and why.
 Understanding this will also give us great insight into how we can better control or deal with what's going on with us or how those around us can better help and support us.

-Brains as we know them today began to increase in size about eight million years ago and the vast majority of this increase took place in the final stage of brain evolution, the cortical regions, the area in purple in the illustration above.
+Humanoid brains as we know them today began to increase in size about eight million years ago and the vast majority of this increase took place in the final stage of brain evolution, the cortical regions, the area in purple in the illustration above.
 You'll recall from the post on basic brain anatomy that all higher human cognitive functions are located in the neocortex.
 All modern mammals have rather robust neocortexes but so called “social animals” have the most developed neocortex, a group that includes all primates, elephants, dolphins and whales, and dogs.
 Social activity implies and involves higher levels of sophisticated organization and related skills and are thus associated with higher intelligence.
 The “social brain” is located in the frontal lobe (or pre-frontal cortex or PFC) and it is largely this area that “took off” in human evolutionary development starting around 200,000 years ago when what we now term as “culture” really began to emerge in homo sapiens (although evidence of cultural leaps forward goes back much earlier, it is this period in which it really “took off”).

 Culture, Societal and Brain Evolution

 Much of brain evolution is a “chicken or the egg” question, IE: did this cultural and/or societal development spur more brain development or vise versa?
 In other words, did a given brain development spur the use of tools or did the discovery of the usefulness and advantage of a given tool use spur additional brain development?
-In truth, both are true but of course it's not that simple.
+In actuality, both are true but of course it's not that simple.

-For one very simple example, at some point in the last several million years a particular member of a particular branch of homo erectus (we're still talking pre-modern homo sapiens here) was born with some genetic variations which created some brain variations which in turn caused that member to be able to depict something in that person's environment (usually something important to survival) in a drawing or perhaps a carving.
+For one very simple example, at some point in the last several hundred thousand years a particular member of a particular branch of homo erectus (we're still talking pre-modern homo sapiens here) was born with some genetic variations which created some brain variations which in turn caused that member to be able to depict something in that person's environment (usually something important to survival) in a drawing or perhaps a carving.
 Others began to imitate this and thus an aspect of culture was born.
 A similar process was involved with the first dance movement, first musical arrangement (such as rhythmically thumping a coconut with a stick), language and everything else we now associate with human culture.
 Something similar would be true with societal organization although this would have preceded cultural developments (and we can see this process at its more infant stages with how higher social species such as baboons or orcas organize themselves).

 So it's safe to say that a new brain development – one caused by genetic variations – initiated the new cultural or societal development.
 But – but! - that development would not have taken wider hold had it not been adapted by many other brains (generally through a "mirroring" process) and it is this wider adaption by other brains that spurred forward homo sapien's rapid brain development (to put this all VERY briefly and simply).